MaterializeInc/materialize/doc/user/content/manage/reverse-etl/census.md

 1. In Census navigate to **Syncs** and select the sync that was just created.

-1. Within your sync, select **Configuration**.
-Under **Sync Trigger** select **Schedule**.
-You can pick from a number of difference schedules.
-If you are using a source or materialized view as your source object, you can select "Continuous" and Census will retrieve new data as soon as it exists within Materialize.
+1. Within your sync toolbar click **Configuration**.
+In **Sync Trigger > Schedule** you can select from a number of difference schedules.
+If you are using a source or materialized view as your source object, you can choose "Continuous" and Census will retrieve new data as soon as it exists within Materialize.